ministryofjustice/dps-gradle-spring-boot/README.md

   - See [Slack message](https://mojdt.slack.com/archives/C69NWE339/p1639384200271500) for guidance on vulnerability patching
 - There is a new major releases of Java, Kotlin or Spring and we want to provide the option for teams to bump to these versions

-### Steps
+### Upgrading dependencies

-1. Create a Jira ticket detailing the changes
+1. Create a Jira ticket
 2. git clone this repo
 3. Create a git branch including the Jira ticket in the name
 4. Open the project in your favourite code editor